Fun Decimal Activities for 4th Grade Students (That Actually Work)

 • Which decimal is greatest?

-Teacher Tip: Use this as a warm-up activity.
+Teacher Tip: Use this as a warm-up, center activity, or partner challenge.

 2. Decimal Color by Code